0x0918/regast/README.md

 **regast** is a static analyzer for Solidity codebases.

 ## Installation
+Prerequisites:
+* Python 3.10 or above
+* `pip3` installed

-First, clone this repository and its submodules
+Clone this repository and its submodules
 ```sh
 git clone --recurse-submodules https://github.com/MiloTruck/regast.git
 cd regast